 It's said to be one of the first things people notice when they first meet: a smile.
 Not only does a smile convey your mood, but maintaining those pearly whites is vital throughout your life.

 February marks National Children's Dental Health Month and you may be wondering if your dental care is an FSA-eligible expense.

-Dental procedures are covered under your FSA as long as they are medically necessary.
+Dental procedures are covered under your FSA.
 Cosmetic treatments (teeth whitening, for instance) are not included.